windsnow1025/UniWebPlatform/node/public/markdown/gpt-documentation.md

 Any message at any place can be added, edited or deleted in Windsnow GPT, which is not possible in ChatGPT.

 You could set the system role to define global rules in Windsnow GPT, while the content of the system role in ChatGPT is fixed.

+You could select the model freely in Windsnow GPT, while ChatGPT only uses the default model.

 Every message content is parsed to display the markdown and latex in Windsnow GPT, while ChatGPT only render the content output by the assistant.